Teaching Kindness can Change the Culture of Your School!

 Studies show that people experience a "helper's high" when they do a good deed.
 This rush of endorphins creates a lasting sense of pride, well-being, and an enriched sense of belonging.
 Even small acts of kindness are reported to heighten happiness, increase energy, and give a wonderful feeling of optimism and self-worth.

 4. Increased peer acceptance

-Research on pro-social behaviour among adolescents determined that being kind increases popularity and fostered meaningful connections with other people.
+Research on pro-social behavior among adolescents determined that being kind increases popularity and fostered meaningful connections with other people.
 Being well liked is an important factor in the happiness of children and it was demonstrated that greater peer acceptance was achieved through good deeds.
-Better-than-average mental health is reported in classrooms that practice more inclusive behaviour due to an even distribution of popularity.
+Better-than-average mental health is reported in classrooms that practice more inclusive behavior due to an even distribution of popularity.

 5. Greater sense of belonging

 Everybody has a fundamental need to belong and feel connected to the people around them.
 Being part of a community ensures support is on hand during difficult times and helps to increase a child's perception of their worth and the value of their life.

 Lack of support and the absence of warm, enriching relationships can have a devastating impact on a child's emotional, physical and mental wellbeing.